Combining Multiple Clusterings via Crowd Agreement Estimation and Multi-Granularity Link Analysis: Acknowledgment

 \section{Acknowledgment}

 The authors would like to thank the anonymous reviewers for their insightful comments and suggestions which helped enhance this paper significantly.
-This work was supported by NSFC (61173084 and 61128009), National Science \& Technology Pillar Program (No. 2012BAK16B06) and the Research Training Program of SMIE of Sun Yat-sen University.
+This work was supported by National Science \& Technology Pillar Program (No. 2012BAK16B06), NSFC (61173084) and the GuangDong Program (Grant No. 2012A080104005).
+The work of Chang-Dong Wang was in part sponsored by CCF-Tencent Open Research Fund and Research Training Program of SMIE of Sun Yat-sen University.